JaimeElena/ANDApp/Description.md

 - [x] As a user I want the app to be intuitive and easy to use.

+Note: The master branch contains all the code.
 YouTube video Link: https://www.youtube.com/watch?v=h7TvVB1uFqc

 Students who worked on the app: